East Coast Economic Corridor: West Bengal Economic Corridor

 West Bengal has the fourth largest economy in India with $155 billion in state output in 2017-2018.
 It is the 6th biggest contributor to India's manufacturing, and 4th biggest in India's services, which provides nearly 40 million jobs.
-It contributes more than 20 percent of the country’s mineral production, and accounts for 10% of the country's iron and steel exports.
+It contributes more than 20 percent of the country’s mineral production and accounts for 10% of the country's iron and steel exports.
 It is India's leading state in terms of power distribution, quality and availability.
-It is strategically located as a gateway to northeast India and southeast Asia, being served by key national highways and Asian highways; two large container and bulk handling ports at Kolkata and Haldia; two international airports, and several inland waterways.
+It is strategically located as a gateway to northeast India and Southeast Asia, being served by key national highways and Asian highways; two large container and bulk handling ports at Kolkata and Haldia; two international airports, and several inland waterways.

 Conceptual development planning for WBEC is underway.
-Proposed spine is that along NH 16 from Sonakania to Kolkata, and along NH 112 from Kolkata to Bongaon (Bangladesh border), with another fork linked to the Amritsar Kolkata Industrial Corridor through NH 60.
+The proposed spine is that along NH 16 from Sonakania to Kolkata, and along NH 112 from Kolkata to Bongaon (Bangladesh border), with another fork linked to the Amritsar Kolkata Industrial Corridor through NH 60.
 Key industrial nodes being considered based on land availability include Goaltore (Paschim Medinipur) and Andal (Burdwan) located in Aerotropolis.
-The key industries identified for these potential node (Goaltore) based on initial assessment include fabricated metal products, machinery and equipment, and transport equipment.
+The key industries identified for these potential nodes (Goaltore) based on initial assessment include fabricated metal products, machinery and equipment, and transport equipment.
 Potential for sub-sectors in food processing and cement are also being evaluated.

 Asian Development Bank support for ECEC

 Analytical studies

 Analytical work is done in two phases: the conceptual development plan (CDP) followed by master planning.
-With ADB assistance, CDP for the first 3 sub-corridors of ECEC have already been completed.
-The CDP assessed each corridor for market strengths and potential linkages with GVCs; and identified industrial nodes, assess future growth industries, and map out critical infrastructure needs.
+With ADB's assistance, CDP for the first 3 sub-corridors of ECEC has already been completed.
+The CDP assessed each corridor for market strengths and potential linkages with GVCs; and identified industrial nodes, assessed future growth industries, and mapped out critical infrastructure needs.
 It also recommended policy and regulatory reforms to create a business-friendly environment.
 Master planning is completed for VCIC, and is in progress for CKIC.
 The master plan guides government agencies in initiating the development of the corridor region.
 It focuses on identifying industries suitable to each priority node and industrial site, assessing land demand, mapping out required connectivity and trunk infrastructure and amenities, and identifying early bird projects.
 It also intends to put forward a social impact assessment and resettlement action plan for the economic nodes.